 Schizophrenia

 Schizophrenia is a complicated mental health problem related to psychosis.
-There's lots of misconceptions about it.
+There are lots of misconceptions about it.

-But the reality is that about 1 in every 100 people get this diagnosis at some point in their life.
+But the reality is that about 1 in every 100 people gets this diagnosis at some point in their life.

 There is a common misconception that people with schizophrenia have split personalities and are violent and dangerous.
 This is not accurate.